 Dandruff is not a direct cause of hair loss.
-Instead, those who suffer from dandruff may experience hair thinning and excessive shedding due to the constant itching of the scalp.
+Instead, those who suffer from dandruff may experience hair thinning and excessive shedding due to the constant scratching of the scalp.

-This is because constant rubbing of the scalp can dislodge hair, especially in individuals who are already susceptible to hair fall.
+This is because frequent rubbing of the scalp can dislodge hair, especially in individuals who are already susceptible to hair fall.

 Additionally, as mentioned above, those with a known Malassezia infection are more likely to experience some degree of thinning.
 This isn’t a direct result of the fungal infection, but instead a side effect.

 Common Methods Used for Treating Dandruff

 As dandruff is such a common occurrence, there are a number of treatments which have been scientifically researched over the years.
 Each of the treatments will vary in effectiveness, and some may also come with less-than-desirable side effects.

-Zinc pyrithione is a common ingredient in shampoos, and may be a successful treatment method for those with dandruff.
+Zinc pyrithione is a common ingredient in shampoos, and may be a successful treatment method for those with dandruff (8).

 Even though the results were less than those shown in the Minoxidil group, the hair growth was maintained throughout the 26-week study thanks to continued use of the zinc treatment.

-While not one of the most popular treatments, mainly due to its odor and mess, there was been studies performed which show that tar-based shampoos are just as effective at treating dandruff as other methods, such as salicylic acid.
+While not one of the most popular treatments, mainly due to its odor and mess, there was been studies performed which show that tar-based shampoos are just as effective at treating dandruff as other methods, such as salicylic acid (11, 12).

 An ingredient found in popular anti-dandruff shampoos, like Head and Shoulders and Selsum Blue, there’s no doubt that selenium sulfide is an effective treatment for dandruff.

-However, the ingredient has been linked to hair loss, even going as far as to damage the roots of the hair.
+However, the ingredient has been linked to hair loss, even going as far as to damage the roots of the hair (14).